-To reduce the opportunities for employees to engage in plugola, those employees with potentially conflicting outside interests should be insulated from the process of program selection when there is any possibility that the outside interest could cause the employee to compromise objective programming in favor of the interest.
-Consider, for example, a disc jockey who works for or otherwise has an interest in an outside concert promotions company.
-Under the rules, he should not be allowed to choose records to be played on-air that would promote a concert his outside company is handling.
-This does not mean that the station cannot play records by bands appearing in a concert the jock's company is promoting, or even that station announcers cannot talk about the concert.
-Rather, it means that the disc jockey with the conflicting outside interest must not be permitted to make programming decisions that could promote his interest unless management has been informed, decides to allow it, and full disclosure to the public is made.
+To reduce opportunities for employees to engage in plugola, those employees with potentially conflicting outside interests should be insulated from the process of program selection when there is any possibility that the outside interest could cause the employee to compromise objective programming in favor of that interest.
+Consider, for example, a program director that has an interest in an outside concert promotions company.
+Under the rules, he or she should not be allowed to choose records to be played on-air that would promote a concert the outside company is handling without disclosing that interest.
+This does not mean that the station cannot play records by bands appearing in a concert the program director's company is promoting, or even that station announcers cannot talk about the concert.
+Rather, it means that the party with the conflicting outside interest must not be permitted to make programming decisions that could promote that interest unless management has been informed, decides to allow it, and full disclosure to the public is made.